 Welcome to Goldiva Goldens!
 My daughter, Lauren, and I have raised only Golden Retrievers since 1984 in our homes.
-In 2001, Lauren and I started competing in conformation with the American Kennel Club and the Canadian Kennel Club for performance titles.
-Higgins was my first Canadian Champion handled by Junior Handler Emily Horton, then Cerille Young & Kathy Hanson of New Brunswick.
+In 2001, Lauren and I started competing in the Conformation ring for beauty with the American Kennel Club and the Canadian Kennel Club.
+In 2011, the AKC awarded us the Breeder of Merit Award for our premium dogs with performance titles as Champions, Hunting and Obedience titles.
+We are so pleased to be participants in this elite program of recognized breeders.
+Higgins was my first Canadian Champion handled by Junior Handler Emily Horton along with Cerille Young & Kathy Hanson of New Brunswick.
 Striker was my first American Champion handled by Jeanette Gould and then handled by Pam & Mark Desrosiers.
 Striker got a 3-point Major in his first show along with his sister Bonita.
 The excitement was thrilling and the show circuit became our passion.
 Gracie was my first home-bred American Champion handled by Pam & Mark.
 Sookie was Lauren’s first home-bred American Champion (“Am CH”) handled by Karen & Sam Mammano.
-The AKC awarded us the Breeder of Merit Awards in April of 2011 for our premium dogs with performance titles as Champions, Hunters or the Obedience ring.
-We are so pleased to be recognized in this elite program of breeders.
+Remy’s Grand Champion handler was Brian Still for 25 points.
+In 2018, our AKC handlers, Stacy & Evan Threlfall and assistant Julia Rudzik, have put on 100 points for the Grand Champion Bronze level title on Remy (“Am GCHB”) as well as Remy’s sister Am GCH Margarita, Am CH Isolde, Am CH Tito and sister Am CH Bellini and in January 2020 finished Am CH Lillet.
+Next up are 2 sisters Besame and Moet both Martini daughters.
+New boy in the ring starting in February 20, 2020 is Goldiva’s Love Potion No. 9 “Patron.”
+Our Canadian Handlers are Phyllis Wright in Lunenberg, MA and Hailey Griffith from Ontario.

 Goldiva Goldens are not kennel dogs but …